 Unfortunately, searching through public records data can be a messy, time-consuming process.
 But PropertyRadar makes public records more useful and actionable by making sense of that data and enriching it to make it more useful.

-You can draw a map shape of your market, and then add “All foreclosures” as a criteria, or choose from different statuses of foreclosures or different property prices.
+You can draw a map shape of your market, and then add “All foreclosures” as criteria, or choose from different statuses of foreclosures or different property prices.

 Death of joint tenant

-You can also add “Death of joint tenant” as a criteria inside of PropertyRadar.
-This is a horrible life event that can be made even more stressful when the homeowner is trying to maintain the property in the way they did when their loved one was alive.
+You can also use “Death of joint tenant” as criteria.
+This is a life event that can be made even more stressful when the homeowner is trying to maintain the property in the way they did when their loved one was alive.
 Tread lightly and with tact.
-The goal is to help out a homeowner who might be able to live a better life if they sell their current home.
+The aim is to help out a homeowner who might be able to live a better life if they sell their current home.

 Free and clear owners

-Free and clear homeowners are a great group to send direct mail to.
+Free and clear homeowners are a popular target for finding opportunistic motivated sellers.
 Not all of them will be interested in selling and making all of that equity liquid, but some will.
 You just don't know when.
 They might be experiencing other personal motivations that you don’t know about, such as the desire for a lifestyle change.
 Persistent and consistent outreach is vital to pursue free and clear owners.

 Search for homeowners with 100% equity in your area.
 Refine that with other criteria such as property characteristics, owner demographics, length of ownership, and proximity to other hyperlocal markets changes.